psyb0t/go-config-parser/README.md

 The order of importance for the used values are as such: environment variables > config file values > default values.

+If an empty file name is provided it will try to populate the target structure via environment variables.

+### Important

+Because of the way the underlying `viper` package works, environment variables only get recognised if there is either a value for it in a config file or if it can be found in the default values.
+In order for environment values to properly work with your desired structure make sure to pass in a complete map with defaults even with zero falues for all.

 ## Example

 Here is an example of how to use the `Parse` function to read in a JSON configuration file and unmarshal the data into a struct: